RafaelSL-37/desafio-conveniar/README.md

 • Use an ORM (Object Relational Mapping) for database queries, making it more streamlined and more secure to manipulate data;
 • Use some form of authentication method to improve security on data;
-• Create or use some form of automated documentation generator library to keep track of added endpoint contracts.
+• Create or use some form of automated documentation generator library to keep track of added endpoint contracts;
+• Implement pagination on the table that presents the list of foundations on database.